 Our customers and neighboring communities can be assured that we have established robust environment, health, and safety programs and that we continue to reduce the environmental impact of our facilities and products.
 At all manufacturing locations, we have institutionalized programs to increase process efficiency, reduce waste, and save energy.
 Grace has implemented energy management systems, certified to the ISO 50001 standard at our facilities in Worms and Duren, Germany.

 The global framework for our EHS activities is our EHS Management System.
-Adherence to the EHS Management System is audited annually and certified every three years by a third-party registrar to demonstrate regulatory compliance and conformance with the requirements of the American Chemistry Council's Responsible Care® initiative, the gold standard for the industry.
+Adherence to the EHS Management System is audited annually and certified every three years by a third-party registrar to demonstrate regulatory compliance and conformance with the requirements of the American Chemistry Council's Responsible Care® initiative.

 Sixty percent of Grace's 22 manufacturing sites (in the U.S., Germany, Canada, Sweden, Spain, Brazil, South Korea, and Malaysia are currently certified to the technical standards of the Responsible Care® Management System or International Organization for Standardization (ISO) 14001.
 Certification involves the identification of a plant's environmental impacts and establishment of targets for continuous improvement.
 Other sites are undergoing the certification process, and our goal is to increase the number of sites with certified management systems in each of the coming years.